 Edited by William A. Kerr and James D. Gaisford

 Chapter 4: Modern History of Trade Policy

-William.
+4 Modern history of trade policy William.
 M. Miner Introduction The modern history of trade policy is the record of the development of the multilateral trade system.
 At the centre of the system is the World Trade Organization (WTO) which provides the common institutional framework for the conduct of trade relations among member governments.
 It is responsible for matters related to a series of agreements and legal undertakings, including the General Agreement on Tariﬀs and Trade (GATT), and provides a framework for the development of a wider range of agreements and institutions related to trade.
 The GATT was established following the Second World War (WWII) by a group of industrial countries which agreed that their trade and economic relations ‘should be conducted with a view to raising standards of living, ensuring full employment and a large and steadily growing volume of real income and eﬀective demand, . . . the full use of resources, and expanding the production and exchange of goods’.1 They also agreed this could best be achieved by substantially reducing tariﬀs and trade barriers and eliminating discriminatory treatment in international commerce.
 These objectives of the GATT, and its successor institution, the WTO, provided the guidance and framework for the trade policies of most nations and the many various agreements and institutions that comprise the multilateral trade system of the twenty-ﬁrst century.
 Trade policies and trade agreements reﬂect the events and trends in the history of their evolution.
-They also exert a general inﬂuence on the forms and directions of trade...
+They also exert a general inﬂuence on...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.